sustrik/crypto-for-kids/doomsgerm-story.md

 The silence is almost palpable.

-Professor Krankenstein slowly took out his iconic pipe and lighted it with the paper which had the decryption password written on it.
+Professor Krankenstein slowly took out his iconic pipe and lighted it with the paper which had the decryption key written on it.

+]]]